Russia accuses EU of seeking Ukraine 'sphere of influence'

 Germany and others should try to stay in touch with all sides, he added.
 German Chancellor Angela Merkel will meet Ukrainian opposition leaders Vitaly Klitschko and Arseny Yatsenyuk in Berlin on Monday, her spokesman said.

-In their meeting, the German and Russian ministers discussed the possibility of mandating an international organisation to mediate between the conflicting sides in Ukraine.
+In their meeting, the German and Russian ministers discussed the possibility of mandating an international organization to mediate between the conflicting sides in Ukraine.

 Germany sees the Organisation for Security and Cooperation in Europe (OSCE), which counts Russia, Ukraine and the EU countries as members, as best-placed for this role.
 Ukraine would have to ask for such mediation.